 How Same-Sex Marriage, a Supreme Court Ruling, and Common-Law Marriage Intersect

-a gavel and books describing common-law marriage in Texas
+a gavel and documents describing common-law marriage in Texas

 I want to help you obtain the most favorable outcome possible in your case.